A gauge identity for interscale transfer in inhomogeneous turbulence: Verification in pulsatile Womersley flow

 \section{Verification in pulsatile Womersley flow}

-To verify the exact decomposition in \eqref{eq:exact_decomposition_compact} at finite filter scale, the classical Womersley solution for pulsatile flow in a rigid circular pipe is considered.
-This flow is an exact, time-periodic solution of the incompressible Navier--Stokes equations and is strongly inhomogeneous in the wall-normal direction.
+To verify the exact decomposition in \eqref{eq:exact_decomposition_compact} at finite filter scale, the Womersley solution for pulsatile flow in a rigid circular pipe is considered.
+Multi-harmonic Womersley flow is an exact, time-dependent solution of the incompressible Navier--Stokes equations and is strongly inhomogeneous in the wall-normal direction \cite{Saqr2020}.
 The present verification is used as an \emph{analytically controlled} test case in which the velocity field and its derivatives are available in closed form, and the residual of \eqref{eq:exact_decomposition_compact} can be evaluated to machine precision.
 The spectral--radial solver, filtering procedure, and residual evaluation used in this analytical verification are described in Appendix~\ref{app:solver}.

 It is emphasized that the purpose here is to demonstrate that local discrepancies between common interscale diagnostics can arise purely from spatial inhomogeneity and unsteadiness, even in an exact time-dependent $1D$ solution.
-Earlier reported non-Kolmogorov scaling and broadband increment statistics \cite{Saqr2020,Saqr2022} under physiological waveforms demonstrate the diagnostic non-triviality of this flow, not as a premise for the identity itself.
+The author and his coworkers have reported non-Kolmogorov scaling and broadband increment statistics \cite{Saqr2020,Saqr2022} in Womersley flow under physiological waveforms and demonstrated the non-laminarity.
+Therefore, the proposed verification provides an analytical limit for the new gauge identity.